Air Force Job: AFSC 1C1X1 Air Traffic Controller

 You'll need to obtain a civilian license, but once you complete your tour of duty in the Air Force, your training as an air traffic controller will prove useful to getting work with the Federal Aviation Administration.

-If you've worked in a control tower (as opposed to en route) while you're in the Air Force, you'll have a control tower operator (CTO) license, that is also good for civilian and/or commercial control tower jobs.
+If you've worked in a control tower (as opposed to en route) while you're in the Air Force, you'll have a control tower operator (CTO) license, which is also good for civilian and/or commercial control tower jobs.
 The CTO license doesn't expire, but you do have to train and be certified for the specific control tower where you'll be working.